Analysis: Pelosi’s delay tests public opinion on impeachment

-The abrupt move vexed the president and his party, annoying some, angering others, and caused a political firestorm as the days turned to weeks.
-It’s now approaching a month.
+The abrupt move vexed the Republican president and his party, annoying some, angering others, and caused a political firestorm as the days turned to weeks.
+It was approaching a month.

+It was also a strategy.
+On Friday, it neared an end with Pelosi announcing the House would take steps next week to send the articles of impeachment to the Senate for the president’s trial.

-While the delay is producing an avalanche of theories and strategies about the sudden impasse, it hasn’t much changed the widely expected final verdict: Trump’s acquittal of charges he abused power and obstructed Congress in pressuring Ukraine to investigate Joe Biden.
+While the delay produced an avalanche of theories and strategies about the sudden impasse, it hasn’t much changed the widely expected final verdict: Trump’s acquittal of charges he abused power and obstructed Congress in pressuring Ukraine to investigate Joe Biden.

 Yet in the lull, something else happened.
 New evidence and documents emerged, including emails showing more of the administration’s internal deliberations over Trump’s actions.
 Former White House national security adviser John Bolton announced he would be willing to appear, if a subpoena was sent.